 Away from the clinic she enjoys live music, comedy and theatre.
-Connie used to pride herself on having a full social life but nowadays seem to spend a large proportion of her spare time taxiing her seven-year-old daughter to her parties!
+Connie used to pride herself on having a full social life but nowadays seem to spend a large proportion of her spare time taxiing her daughter to her parties!

 Alexandra has been working in laser vision correction since 2002, and joined the team at the London Vision Clinic in January 2007.
 She believes that standards of service and personal care are just as important as the quality of the treatment itself.

 ‘For me,’ she says, ‘the London Vision Clinic is the perfect mix of excellence in clinical work and excellence in patient care.
 It’s a real pleasure.’

 As an optometrist, Alexandra is keenly aware of the importance of good vision.
 ‘I haven’t had laser surgery, as I’m very fortunate to have good eyesight,’ she says. ‘ But it’s just unthinkable to me not to be able to see what I’m doing.
 I really enjoy “the big smile” when patients find they can see without their spectacles!’

 A native of Cheltenham, in Gloucestershire, Alexandra now lives in Battersea, south London, and enjoys making the most of the city.